Fight For Social Security Benefits After A Denial

 The Stages Of Social Security Disability Appeals

-I have 24 years of experience successfully guiding people like you through the Social Security Disability appeals process.
+I have 30 years of experience successfully guiding people like you through the Social Security Disability appeals process.
 The first step will be to review your claim and determine whether we need to gather any additional material.
 The SSA rejects and denies a great percentage of the applications they receive for benefits – indeed, only 25 percent of applications are approved on the first attempt.
 And this isn’t surprising, given that the system is set up to discourage people from applying for benefits.

 Once I have all of the documentation necessary, I will proceed through the following appeal stages:

 This is the first stage of the appeals process.
 It is simply a written request that the Social Security Administration reconsider your application.
 At this step, if you haven’t already, it is very important to consult a local, experienced Social Security attorney to develop a strategy to submit a stronger application for reconsideration.
 It’s also important to note that you have only 60 days to this appeal.

 In this stage of the appeals process, I will actually present information to an administrative law judge.
 You will provide testimony.
-With your help we can produce medical documentation verifying your disability.
+With your help, I can produce medical documentation verifying your disability.
 Applicants have 60 days to request this hearing after receiving the reconsideration denial.
 It may take between 12 and 24 months for Social Security to schedule your hearing.